How to resize logical volume management devices that use Azure Disk Encryption

 sudo lvdisplay vgname/lvname

-Screenshot showing the code that checks information for the local volume.
-The results are highlighted.
+Screenshot showing the code that checks information for the local volume with the results highlighted.

 15. Check the file system utilization: